Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux Command Line.md

 7
 That file can be read, written to, and executed

-`chown user:group file` - changing the ownership of file to user/group
+- `chown user:group file` - changing the ownership of file to user/group

+- `getent passwd <username>` - get info about your account

 ### Installing, updating
 `apt-get install *X*` - installs *X* package